mariorod98/ObsidianVault/🌱 Seedbox/Interview questions.md

 ### What is a friend class?

 ### What is forward declaration?
+Forward declaration is a technique used to declare a variable, function or class before its actual definition.

+It is used mainly to reduce dependencies between different parts of the program and improve readability of the code.
+However, if not used properly it can result in errors of undefined references.

 ### How does a virtual function work inside a compiler?